 The best Google Pixel phones are a great choice if you don't want one of the latest Apple iPhone or Samsung phone models.
 Google phones tend to be slightly cheaper than other smartphone devices, but they're still high-end phones packed with the latest camera features and technology.

 Google launched its first Pixel handset back in 2016, and since then has unveiled further Pixel models every year.
 The latest Pixel 8 Pro and Pixel 8 sell for an affordable price, and they're easily the best Google phones available today – not to mention the best camera phones overall today.

 If you’re on a budget, most of the previous Google Pixel phones are also very powerful, capable, and user-friendly.
-The Google Pixel 6a is a great camera phone for the cash conscious, combining combines Google's camera smarts and styling with loads of power.
+The Google Pixel 7a is a great camera phone for the cash conscious, combining Google's camera smarts and styling with loads of power.
 But older Pixel models can also be a great way of getting a great value Google handset.

 To help you choose the best Google phone, we’ll go through all the Pixel phones on sale today in this article, highlight the main differences between them – and point you to the best available deals on each.
 You'll be able to find the best Google phone for your needs and budget.

 Gareth is the Reviews Editor at Digital Camera World, and the person in charge of approving all the latest camera-related tech.
 With several years of experience as a photographer and videographer, shooting for some household names, he has learned a thing or two about cameras and the photography industry.
 Outside of photography, expect to find him cycling around London, or deep in a Netflix binge.

 The best Google Pixel phone in 2023

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.